MLPerf Mobile Inference Benchmark: MLPerf Mobile Benchmarks

-Machine-learning tasks and associated neural-network models come in a wide variety.
-Rather than support numerous models, however, our benchmark's first iteration focused on establishing a high-quality benchmarking method.
-To this end, we intentionally chose a few machine-learning tasks representing real-world uses.
-Benchmarking them yields helpful insights about hardware performance across a wide range of deployment scenarios (smartphones, notebooks, etc.).
-We chose networks for these tasks on the basis of their maturity and applicability to various hardware (CPUs, GPUs, DSPs, NPUs, etc.).

-\textbf{Image classification} picks the best label to describe an input image and commonly serves in photo search, text extraction, and industrial automation (object sorting and defect detection).
-Many commercial applications employ it, and it is a de facto standard for evaluating ML-system performance.
-Moreover, classifier-network evaluation provides a good performance indicator for the model when that model serves as a feature-extractor backbone for other tasks.

-On the basis of community feedback, we selected MobileNetEdgeTPU \cite{Howard2019}, which is well-optimized for mobile applications and provides good performance on different SoCs.
-The MobileNetEdgeTPU network is a descendent of the MobileNet-v2 family optimized for low-latency and mobile accelerators.
-The model architecture is based on convolutional layers with inverted residuals and linear bottlenecks, similar to MobileNet v2, but it is optimized by introducing fused inverted bottleneck convolutions to improve hardware utilization and by removing hard-swish and squeeze-and-excite blocks.

-Evaluation of the MobileNetEdgeTPU reference model employs the ImageNet 2012 validation data set \cite{ILSVRC15} and requires 74.66\% (98\% of FP32 accuracy) Top-1 accuracy (the mobile app uses a different data set).
-Before inference, images are resized, cropped to 224x224, and normalized.
+\textbf{Image classification.} We selected MobileNetEdgeTPU~\cite{Howard2019}, a well-optimized mobile model that usually provides good performance on different SoCs.
+MobileNetEdgeTPU is a descendent of the MobileNet-v2 family optimized for low-latency and mobile accelerators.
+The architecture is based on convolutional layers with inverted residuals and linear bottlenecks, similar to MobileNet v2.
+Still, it is optimized by introducing fused inverted bottleneck convolutions to improve hardware utilization and by removing hard-swish and squeeze-and-excite blocks.
+Evaluation of the MobileNetEdgeTPU reference model employs the ImageNet 2012 validation data set \cite{ILSVRC15} and requires 74.66\% (98\% of FP32 accuracy) Top-1 accuracy.
+Before inference, images are resized, cropped to 224x224, and then normalized.

-\textbf{Object detection} draws bounding boxes around objects in an input image and labels those objects, often in the context of camera inputs.
-Implementations typically use a pretrained image-classifier network as a backbone or feature extractor, then perform bounding-box selection and regression for precise localization \cite{ren2016faster, liu_2016}.
-Object detection is crucial for automotive tasks, such as detecting hazards and analyzing traffic, and for mobile-retail tasks, such as identifying items in a picture.